Skip to content

 1.1 Transaction authorization method has to allow a user to identify and acknowledge significant transaction data

-Such transaction authorization components should be built using the What You See Is What You Sign principle.
-When a user authorizes a transaction they need to know what they are authorizing.
-Based on this principle, an authorization method must permit a user to identify and acknowledge the data that is significant to a given transaction.
-For example, in the case of a wire transfer: the target account and amount.
+When the developer builds components for transaction authorizations, they should use the What You See Is What You Sign principle.
+An authorization method must permit a user to identify and acknowledge the data that is significant to a given transaction.
+For example, in the case of a wire transfer, the user should be able to identify the target account and amount.

-For example when an SMS message is used to send significant transaction data, it is possible to send the target account, amount and type of transfer.
-However, for an unconnected CAP reader it is perceived to be inconvenient for a user to enter these data.
-In such cases, entering only the most significant transaction data (e.g. partial target account number and amount) can be considered sufficient.
+For example, if an SMS message confirms significant transaction data, the developer could respond by returning the target account, amount and type of transfer to the user.
+However, it is inconvenient for an unconnected CAP reader to require users to enter that data.
+In such cases, the developer should probably return the minimium amount of significant transaction data (e.g. partial target account number and amount) for confirmation.

 1.2 Change of authorization token should be authorized using the current authorization token

-When a user is allowed to change authorization token by using the application interface, the operation should be authorized by using his current authorization credentials (as is the case with password change procedure).
+If a user can use the application interface to change the authorization token, they should be able to authorize the operation with their current authorization credentials (as is the case with password change procedure).
 For example: when a user changes a phone number for SMS codes an authorization SMS code should be sent to the current phone number.

 1.3 Change of authorization method should be authorized using the current authorization method